i0tool5/learnings/golang/going-unsafe/README.md

 [UNSAFE] data[4] == 8097789225072551525
 ```

 What is this?
-Where is 400 and 500?!
+Where are 400 and 500?!
 So, as Go using copy semantics, underlying array of the passed argument to the appender function was reallocated, but the original was not changed at all.
 When we passing it to the lowLevelSLice function, the underlying array poiner is the same, which was in the argument definition.

 Lets modify appender function for the last time:
 ```go